Wingysam/get-product-data/README.md

 ---- | ------
 K-Mart, Sears (Same site) | Requires complicated series of requests to extract data Nordstrom | Couldn't extract data, please open a PR if you can make it work

+# Contributors
+Thanks to @NicolaiVdS for adding support for Banggood and bol.com!